MatthewJamesBoyle/finalyearproject/README.md

 # Final Year Project
-This is my final year project for university.
+This is part my final year project for university.
+My task was to be able to create cyclical routes as close to a given length as possible.
+I titled this the run routing problem.

-Within you will find both the front and back end.
+This project contains experimental work and different approaches to the problem.
+I finally settled on modifying the heuristic of A* search.